Is Selling Tools On Ebay Profitable

 What profit margins can I expect selling tools on eBay?

-How much do eBay tools sellers actually make per month?
+How much do eBay tools sellers typically make per month?

-Are tools a good category to sell on eBay in 2026?
+Are tools a good category to start selling on eBay?

 Tools that improve these margins